-Imagine having all of these data in exact numbers before delivering your pitch.
+Imagine having all of this data in exact numbers before delivering your pitch.
 You will easily outpace your competitors by showing the future client exact data.
-And while it may look like you spent weeks researching it, in fact you will have extracted it from Mediatoolkit in 5 minutes.
+And while it may look like you spent weeks researching it, in fact, you will have extracted it from Mediatoolkit in 5 minutes.

 You won the pitch – now what?